-This year, I used automations on my:
+This year, I used automations:

-- iPads;
+- iPads,

 - Linux servers and personal computers.